rhafer/opencloud/CONTRIBUTING.md

 This way to contribute to the project can not be overestimated: People who talk about their experience with OpenCloud and help others with that are the key to success of the project.

-There are too many ways of doing that to line them up here, but examples are answering questions in [OpenCloud Central](https://central.opencloud.eu/) or in the [OpenCloud Matrix channel](TODO), writing blog posts etc. pp.
+There are too many ways of doing that to line them up here, but examples are answering questions in any social media or in the [OpenCloud Matrix channel](https://matrix.to/#/#opencloud:matrix.org), writing blog posts etc. pp.

 There is no formal guideline to this, just do it :-)